 Facilities assets affected by corrosion are extensive.
-They include pipelines, fuel tanks, pavements, roofs, transformers, switchgear, electrical boxes, HVAC equipment, water towers, fire hydrants, motors, compressors, bridges, wharfs, piers, connectors, fencing, steam and water distribution lines, boilers, ladders, stairways, wash racks, fire sprinkler systems, fire hydrants, airfield pavements, and many others.
+They include pipelines, tankage, pavements, roofs, transformers, switchgear, electrical boxes, HVAC equipment, water towers, fire hydrants, motors, compressors, bridges, wharfs, piers, connectors, fencing, steam and water distribution lines, boilers, ladders, stairways, wash racks, fire sprinkler systems, and airfield pavements.
 The effects of corrosion often remain unseen or unnoticed until failure occurs.
 For example, incorrect selection or application of a coating to a structure such as a bridge or a tower where corrosion ultimately affects the structural integrity, or when designers or constructors fail to take into account design geometrics that ultimately trap water or other corrosive materials causing roof or structural failures.

 The Planning Process and Corrosion

-To be effective, CPC must be considered in the planning process for new or renovated facilities to assure the realization of required durability and sustainability levels for the life cycle.
-This formal process engages facilities professionals with experience in the facilities lifecycle.
+To be effective, CPC must be considered in the planning process for new or renovated facilities to achieve required life cycle durability and sustainability levels.
+This formal process engages facilities professionals with experience in the facilities life cycle.

 Planning can be defined as a "detailed scheme or method for attaining an objective or a proposed idea" before fully pursuing a project.
 The DoD utilizes various planning approaches to ensure that only the most essential facilities are constructed.
 During that planning process, much is considered including functional requirements, available budget, specialized design features, suitability of the proposed site, durability expectations and many other important aspects affecting the project, the installation, the mission supported, the regional influences, and the environmental severity at that location.
 To ensure that new weapons programs are supported, detailed analysis via an Integrated Product Support (IPS) and Integrated Logistics Assessment (ILA) may be conducted.
 Planning for key supportability requirements are considered during this analysis such as operations, training, maintenance, and supply.
 DoD Instruction 4165.70, Real Property Management , requires that "Base master plans or comprehensive plans shall be developed for all installations," and "shall: